rubino1996/HeartDisease_LogisticRegression/README.md

 Visualization: Creating visual insights into the dataset, including class distributions and model results.

-This analysis aims to provide insights into key predictors of CHD and demonstrates a simple yet powerful approach to binary classification problems in healthcare.
+This analysis evaluates the predictors of coronary heart disease (CHD) and demonstrates the effectiveness of logistic regression for binary classification in healthcare.
+The model achieved 85.5% accuracy on the training set and 83.7% accuracy on the test set, as evidenced by the confusion matrices.
+While the model performs well, its accuracy can be further improved with additional training data, feature engineering, or advanced modeling techniques such as regularization or ensemble methods.
+These enhancements can refine predictions and provide even greater insights for risk assessment in real-world healthcare applications.

 **How to Run**: